bendqh1/javascript/local storage/handbook.md

 Currently there are two elementary ways to store data frontendly with JavaScript:

+1. **Session Storage** which is a special memory partition for a current browser window-tab and possibly also any new window-tab derivatized from that window-tab.
 1. **Local Storage** which is a special memory partition in a web browser.

-1. **Session Storage** which is a special memory partition for a current browser window-tab and possibly also any new window-tab derivatized from that window-tab.
+Session Storage will persist as long as any relevant window-tab stays opened.

 Local Storage will persist until it is cleared from the web browser's history.

-Session Storage will persist as long as any relevant window-tab stays opened.

-Local Storage is an API with commands like:
+We can query either of these elementary frontend data storages with an API.

 ```js
 localStorage.setItem('first_example', 0);